Prepare to Engage

-You will be a contributor in several paired/group project throughout your Turing career working on complex technical challenges.
-You may be surprised to find out that < 1% of failing projects at Turing are due solely to technical deficiencies - in fact, the majority of failing projects are due to intrapersonal/team issues.
+You will be a contributor in several paired and group projects working on complex technical challenges throughout your Turing career.
+You may be surprised to find out that < 1% of failing projects at Turing are due solely to technical deficiencies - in fact, the majority of failing projects are due to teamwork issues.
 In order to set yourself (and your teammates) up for success, it is critical to clearly communicate and set expectations with your teammates.

 Before every project kickoff, we ask students to participate in a exercise known as Defining the Relationship (DTR), where you will work to set realistic expectations with your teammates around workflow, communication, etc.

-However, prior starting Mod 1, it is crucial for you to reflect on what works for YOU!
-Obviously, this will change over the course of your Turing career as your learn more about your strengths and weaknesses, which is why this will be used as a living document.
+Prior to starting Mod 1, it is crucial for you to reflect on what works for YOU!
+Obviously, this will change over the course of your Turing career as you learn more about your strengths and working styles, which is why this is helpful to think of as a living document.